- Things to Do

-Spring is a magical time to visit Arlington and the United States capital region, when everything seems to come to life.
-Flowers bloom.
-Locals run and bike outside.
-Events and festivals abound.
+Spring is a magical time to visit Arlington and the United States capital region.
+Everything seems to come to life each spring; flowers bloom, locals run and bike outside, events and festivals abound.
 Take advantage of the temperate weather and join the outdoor festivities spanning from spring and art festivals to Memorial Day and LGBTQ Pride celebrations.
 We have gathered up some of the area’s top spring happenings for you to consider:

-May 24 – 27: Memorial Day and the weekend preceding it are alive with activity in Arlington.
-Rolling Thunder Motorcycle Rally roars into Arlington and D.C. with its ride for freedom honoring Prisoners of War (POWs) and those Missing in Action (MIAs).
+Memorial Day Weekend is alive with activity in Arlington.
+Rolling to Remember roars into Arlington and D.C. with its ride for freedom honoring Prisoners of War (POWs) and those Missing in Action (MIAs).
 The largest U.S. parade of its kind, the National Memorial Day Parade honors veterans and members of the U.S. Armed Forces.
-Listen to the National Memorial Day Concert, observe the Flasg In tradition at Arlington National Cemetery, run in a 5K race, and visit the numerous memorials that honor the men and women who gave their lives in service to the USA.
+Listen to the National Memorial Day Concert, observe the Flags In tradition at Arlington National Cemetery, run in a 5K race, and visit the numerous memorials that honor the men and women who gave their lives in service to the U.S.